UTAH PLANT & TREE CARE

 Some plant material is used to create more formal looks or a hedge and seasonal pruning would be required to maintain the shape.

-Fertilization plays an important role in material vitality.
+Fertilization plays an important role in landscaping design and helps promote your garden's vitality.
 We recommend that your material is fertilized at least once a year in the spring.
 You can spend a lot of money having someone else do this.
 It is very easy and does not take a lot of time.

 We recommend a granular application (the same you put on your grass).
 The best formula is an even blend of 18-18-18 or 18-10-10.
 Simply take a handful and spread evenly around the root ball.
 Make sure that the fertilizer does not rest on any foliage or it will burn (gently shake the material to remove any granules that might be on the leaves or branches).
 After everything has been fertilized, water in the fertilizer and watch for the new growth.